rojcyk/figmaIO/README.md

 ## Footnotes

-I saw the original idea of this lib sometimes early in 2019 on [Figma Spectrum](https://spectrum.chat/figma?tab=posts) but I don't remember who came up with it.
+I saw the original idea of this lib sometimes early in 2019 on [Figma Spectrum](https://spectrum.chat/figma?tab=posts) (or maybe it was a Figma Slack), but I don't remember who came up with it.
 I copied it over to my code and now a year later I need to keep using it with my other projects.
-So I decided to put it out as a standalone lib.
-If you are the person, please let me know!
+So I decided to clean it out a bit, comment it, and put it out as a standalone lib.